VaiBobSanu21/Vaibhav_BlueStampPortfolio/index.md

 # Second Milestone
 <iframe width="560" height="315" src="https://www.youtube.com/embed/y3VAmNlER5Y" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-For your second milestone, explain what you've worked on since your previous milestone.
-You can highlight:
-- Technical details of what you've accomplished and how they contribute to the final goal
-- What has been surprising about the project so far
-- Previous challenges you faced that you overcame
-- What needs to be completed before your final milestone
+Previously, I was having issues with the first raspberry pi camera module.
+Now in the second milestone, I was more careful with the new camera module and it was successfully connected to the raspberry pi.
+With the new raspberry pi module, I was able to take a picture.
+And then I ran the program for the raspberry pi camera to detect the ball and also connected the ultrasonic sensor code for them to work simultaneously to track the ball better.
+The plan later is to then make the motors follow the ball.

 # First Milestone
 <iframe width="560" height="315" src="https://www.youtube.com/embed/W6_buYm4MoE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 The ball tracking robot can locate certain objects using a camera and 3 sensors.
 The three ultrasonic sensors are used to detect objects from all directions.
 The motors allow the robot to move towards the ball.
 The H brick is what connects the motors to the breadboard.
 The breadboard carries out the instructions from the raspberry pi to the motors and sensors.
 4 AA batteries are needed to power the motors.
 The raspberry pi is what gives the motors and sensors instructions.
+The biggest challenge this time was connecting the raspberry pi camera module.
+It was accidentally placed backwards and it broke.

 # Schematics
 Here's where you'll put images of your schematics.
 [Tinkercad](https://www.tinkercad.com/blog/official-guide-to-tinkercad-circuits) and [Fritzing](https://fritzing.org/learning/) are both great resoruces to create professional schematic diagrams, though BSE recommends Tinkercad becuase it can be done easily and for free in the browser.